 >> Learn more: When Should You Upgrade Your Business Phone System?

-With VoIP, however, you can set up a multiline phone system in three easy steps:
+With VoIP, you can set up a multiline phone system in under 24 hours following these steps:

-Countries around the world have begun to switch off their old analog networks, signaling the demise of the standard telephone line.
+The telecommunications industry continues its digital transformation, with many countries phasing out analog networks entirely.
 Within 10 years, expect to see all businesses, no matter their size, to be connected to a VoIP system.

 Many of the best business phone systems that offer multiple lines have lower monthly line rental charges, cheaper calls and greater functionality than those offered by traditional telephone networks.